Updated 2024-12-06: Updated both scripts, using newer suricata-update from get-go, updated classification.config, some minor adjusting of content.

 SURICATA_CUSTOM2="/usr/local/etc/suricata/installed_rules.yaml"

-# Classification File
+# Installed Classification File

 ROOT_CLASSIFICATION="/root/suricata/classification.config"